Light

 Symptoms

-• thin, elongated stem growth with leaves concentrated near the top
+• thin, elongated new growth with leaflets concentrated near the growing tip rather than spread along the stem

-• sparser foliage than the plant produced previously
+• noticeably sparser foliage than the plant produced in previous growing seasons

-• longer gaps between leaf sets on new growth
+• longer bare gaps between leaf sets on recent growth compared with older sections of the stem

 Causes

-In lower light, Money Tree channels growth into extending upward or toward the nearest light source rather than filling out with dense foliage, producing a taller, thinner plant with leaves clustered mainly near the growing tip.
+In lower light, Money Tree channels its available energy into extending upward or reaching toward the nearest usable light source rather than filling out with dense, well-spaced foliage.
+The result is a taller, thinner plant with leaves clustered mainly near the growing tip and increasingly long, bare gaps lower down the stem, since the plant is prioritizing height over density in its search for a better light position.

-Because a braided Money Tree trunk can't reorient itself the way a single flexible stem could, uneven light shows up as a lopsided canopy on top of a perfectly straight, fixed base — the imbalance is entirely in where the leaves cluster and stretch, which makes it more visually jarring on this plant than on a species whose whole stem can lean and compensate.
+A braided Money Tree trunk can't reorient itself the way a single flexible stem could lean over time, so uneven light exposure shows up entirely in where the leaves cluster and stretch on top of a perfectly straight, fixed base.
+That makes the lopsided effect more visually obvious on this plant than on a species whose whole stem can gradually lean and partly compensate for a one-sided light source.

-Money Tree is usually sold already trained to a single growing point at the top of each braided stem, and left alone that growing point just keeps extending upward year after year rather than branching, since nothing about the braid itself encourages side growth the way pinching would.
+Money Tree is usually sold already trained to a single growing point at the top of each braided stem, and left alone that growing point simply keeps extending upward year after year rather than branching out, since nothing about the braid's own structure encourages side growth the way pinching or cutting back would.

 How to Fix It